 How to Service a Petrol Lawn Mower (4-Stroke)

 Mower shops in Perth charge about $180 for an annual service.
 Sydney and Melbourne are similar.
-For most 4-stroke push mowers — your Victa, Masport, Honda HRU — that service is genuinely 30 minutes of work, and 90% of it you can do at home with a spark plug, an air filter, fresh oil and a $5 funnel.
+For most 4-stroke push mowers — your Victa, Honda HRU, Masport — that service is genuinely 30 minutes of work and 90 percent of it you can do at home with a spark plug, an air filter, fresh oil, and a $5 funnel.
+I’m not anti-mower-shop.
+If your mower wont start at all, or its smoking blue, or the recoil is shot, take it in.
+But the annual “she’s running rough, better take her to the shop” routine is theft.
+The same job at home with parts from Bunnings costs about $40 and takes the time you’d spend drinking a coffee.
+Worth doing once, worth doing right.

 What you’ll need